This document provides answers to the most frequently asked questions (FAQ) about Cisco Aironet Access Points (APs).

 Clients do not get IP addresses from the DHCP.

-In some cases, the clients cannot associate with the
+In some cases, the clients cannot associate with the AP.

 Wireless clients cannot associate with the AP.